 Of course, we can't always prevent getting a cold or flu.
 When we suffer from classic cold symptoms such as a runny nose, cough, sore throat or fever, it is often impossible to even think about the urgently needed sleep.
-Congested airways, coughing or pain stimuli make breathing difficult and mean stress for the body and brain.
+Blocked airways, coughing or pain stimuli make breathing difficult and mean stress for the body and brain.
 So falling asleep becomes a challenge or we keep waking up from sleep during the night - even though this is urgently needed to strengthen the immune system and ensure a quick recovery.
 So what can we do to sleep well despite annoying cold symptoms?

 2. This is how cold symptoms disrupt sleep